Château Poséidon: Restoration

-In July 2025, the castle came into the possession of two Canadians, the insurer Thomas Garneau-Bertrand (born 1990) and the dealer in vintage luxury clothing and accessories Damien Verhaegen (born 1990).
-They aim to restore the castle to its former condition.
-They plan to live there themselves and use the ground floor for weddings and other events, with guest rooms on the upper floors.
+In July 2025, the castle came into the possession of two Canadians, Thomas Garneau and Damien Verhaegen.
+They aim to restore the castle to its former condition and plan to live there permanently themselves.
+The new owners plan to use the premises for weddings and other events, with guest rooms on the upper floors.
 They expect this project to be completed within five to ten years.